-A Message from Ravi Mehta, Gerry Boss, and Allen McCutchan
+A Message from Ravi Mehta and Allen McCutchan

 The entire program is directed towards developing the in-depth knowledge and skills necessary to perform valid, credible research.
 Please consider our program to see if it would assist you in accomplishing your personal career goals.

 Allen McCutchan, MD, Program Associate Director

 About the Degree

 This is a Master of Advanced Studies degree conferred by the Graduate Division at the University of California, San Diego (UC San Diego).
 It represents a collaborative effort between UC San Diego Extension, which administers the program and provides student advising, and the Department of Medicine in the UC San Diego School of Medicine, which manages the curriculum.
 Within the School of Medicine, the Altman Clinical and Translational Research Institute (ACTRI) coordinates all clinical research education efforts, and also enables a parallel non-degree program (CREST).

 This is a self-funded degree program, which means that it does not receive any state funded support.

 The degree is accredited by the Western Association of Schools and Colleges (WASC), which is the accrediting body for the University of California.
 UC graduate degree programs go through graduate academic reviews of their curriculum/faculty/administration every 7 years by the Graduate Council.

 In addition to this degree, we offer two other master’s degree programs: